-Cardozo, Columbia, Duke, Fordham, George Washington, Georgetown, Harvard, Howard, LSU, Loyola University, Cornell Patent Law Program, NYU, Northwestern, South Texas, SMU, Stanford, The University of Texas, Tulane, UC Berkeley, University of Chicago, University of Houston, University of Maryland, University of Michigan, University of Pennsylvania, University of Richmond, UVA, Vanderbilt, Washington University, Washington & Lee, William & Mary, Yale
+Boston College, Boston University, Columbia, Duke, Fordham, George Washington, Georgetown, Harvard, Howard, LSU, Northwestern, NYU, SMU, Stanford, STCL Houston, Tulane, University of Chicago, University of Georgia, University of Michigan, University of Pennsylvania, UC Berkeley, UCLA, University of Houston, The University of Texas, UVA, Vanderbilt, Wash U, Washington & Lee, William & Mary, Yale.

 Summer associate profile:

-Vinson & Elkins hires talented and highly motivated individuals who desire a sophisticated legal practice.
-We look for candidates who take initiative, offer diverse perspectives, are innovative and will enjoy working alongside top lawyers in a friendly and collegial environment.
+Vinson & Elkins hires talented and highly motivated law students from top schools who are looking for a sophisticated legal practice.
+V&E seeks candidates who offer diverse perspectives, take initiative, are creative, and enjoy working alongside top lawyers in a friendly, team-oriented environment.